Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 Often referred to as 'chuunin vests', these are what many a genin strives to be allowed to wear.
 There's a jounin version as well, slightly different in appearance but functionally identical.

 Any time your torso or abdomen would be wounded, the vest reduces the wound's severity by 1, and the final damage by 50 (after determining if you're wounded).
 The next time, it reduces your final damage taken by 40; then 30, and so forth, until it reaches 0, after which the vest is damaged too badly to provide any protection and no longer reduces the severity of your wounds.
+You can only have one type of armor on a given body location.

 ##### Custom Smoke Bombs
 - Cost: Level*10 Ryo